-- Schedule dates and times for demonstrations allow about 15 minutes per project. - Take in all the documentation before the demonstration takes place at least one week in advance - and evaluate the documentation before the demonstration session. - Learners should demonstrate their projects electronically on the computer.

-- entire program is working correctly.
-Use the mark sheet for Phase 2 as a guideline and allocate marks accordingly during the - As part of the evaluation, identify random pieces of programming code in the project and ask the learner to explain the purpose and working of the randomly selected code.
+- Schedule dates and times for demonstrations allow about 15 minutes per project. - Take in all the documentation before the demonstration takes place at least one week in advance and evaluate the documentation before the demonstration session. - Learners should demonstrate their projects electronically on the computer. - During the demonstration session, learners should execute test procedures to show that the entire program is working correctly. - Use the mark sheet for Phase 2 as a guideline and allocate marks accordingly during the demonstration. - As part of the evaluation, identify random pieces of programming code in the project and ask the learner to explain the purpose and working of the randomly selected code.
 This is done to ensure that the learner did the coding him-/herself.
 A similar type of procedure will be followed during moderation.
 If a learner cannot explain the code used in the project, a mark of zero should be awarded for the project. - Make sure that the learner hands in the electronic copy of the project that was demonstrated.
 Use this copy to allocate any outstanding marks in order to finalise the mark.